nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Navigate to the Root Context

 > `nav`
 Navigate to the root context from any context.

-#### Navigate From Root Context to Module Context
+#### Navigate from Root Context to Module Context

 > `nav {module_code}`

 Navigates from the root context to a module context.

 - <span style="color:#e46c0a">`module_code`</span> : The code of the module to navigate to
-  - Refer to [Argument Formats](#argument-formats) for the "Module Code" format
+  - Must belong to an existing module in Le Tracker

-#### Navigate From Module Context to Lecture Context
+#### Navigate from Module Context to Lecture Context

 > `nav {lecture_name}`

 Navigates from a module context to a lecture context.

 - <span style="color:#e46c0a">`lecture_name`</span> : The name of the lecture to navigate to
-  - Must belong to an existing lecture in the module of the current working context (:exclamation:Lecture name matching is case sensitive)
+  - Must belong to an existing lecture in the module of the current working context

 #### Navigate Directly

-> `nav /mod {module_code / lecture_name} [/lec {lecture_name}]`
+> `nav /mod {module_code} [/lec {lecture_name}]`

-Navigates directly to the specified module or lecture context
+Navigates directly to the specified module or lecture context.

 - <span style="color:#e46c0a">`module_code`</span> : The code of the module to navigate to
-  - Refer to [Argument Formats](#argument-formats) for the "Module Code" format
+  - Must belong to an existing module in Le Tracker
 - <span style="color:#e46c0a">`lecture_name`</span> : The name of the lecture to navigate to
-  - Must belong to an existing lecture in the module specified in `module_code` (:exclamation:Lecture name matching is case sensitive)
+  - Must belong to an existing lecture in the module specified in `module_code`

 #### Navigate Backwards

 > `navb`

-Navigates backwards to the a parent context unless already at root context
+Navigates backwards to a higher context unless already at root context.

 ### List